annieross10/ZenYoga/README.md

 No unfixed bugs

 ## Deployment
-After preparing the site for deployment, the next step is to host it on GitHub pages.
-Follow these steps to deploy:
+After preparing the site for deployment, the next step was to host it on GitHub pages.
+I followed these steps to deploy:

-- Go to the Settings tab of your GitHub repository.
+- Go to the Settings tab of the Github Repository.
-- Under the source section, choose the Master Branch from the drop-down menu.
+- Under the code and automation section, I navigate to the Pages section.
+- In Github Pages, I select the main branch to deploy the page.
-- After selecting the master branch, the page will refresh and display a ribbon to confirm the successful deployment
+- After selecting the main branch, the page will refresh and display a link to confirm the successful deployment.

 The live link can be found here -  https://annieross10.github.io/ZenYoga/